donatelucas/Twilight/README.md

 # About
 A simple, eye-candy, contrasting, pure Javascript website.

+# ToDo

+- Make it even more mobile-friendly
+- Declare a language of choice
+- Declare a UTF symbol scheme
+- Make retractable block structure
+- Add SASS for some sassy css

 # How to Use it
 Click the download button on the right side to download the project